 A simple measure of software dependency freshness.
 It is a single number telling you how up-to-date your dependencies are.

-There are obviously more nuanced ways to calculate dependency freshness.
-The advantage of this approach is its simplicity.
-You will be able to explain this calculation to your colleagues in about 30s.
+There are more nuanced ways to calculate dependency freshness.
+This approach is simple.
+You can explain this calculation in 30s.

-If your system has two dependencies, the first one year old, the second three, then your system is four libyears out-of-date.
+If your system has a one year old dependency and a three year old dependency, then your whole system is four libyears old.

 At Singlebrook we try to keep our client’s apps below 10 libyears.
 We regularly rescue projects that are over 100 libyears behind.